drewamorbordelon/beautiful-jekyll/_posts/2020-08-27-recessions-post.md

 ---
 layout: post
 title: "Can GDP, CPI, and U.S. Treasury Bonds predict a recession?"
-subtitle: "Seasonality of the U.S. Economyr"
+subtitle: "Seasonality of the U.S. Economy"
 cover-img: ""
 thumbnail-img: "/assets/img/10and3 no axis.PNG"
 share-img: /assets/img/path.jpg